Introduction

 3.2.7) Any rider who consistently demonstrates dominance in any class is eligible for bumping as determined by the Competition Committee.

-3.2.8) Racers must apply with the race committee to receive a Masters license.
+3.2.8) Racers must apply with the race committee to receive a Pro license.

 3.4) Point standings will be posted after each event when time permits.